coderjolly/chest-x-ray-classification/README.md

 1. Create the conda environment
 2. Copy the sample data to the data folder
 3. Run the relevant script from the notebooks folder.
 For example to train the transfer learning EfficientNet B1 model for the Chest X-ray 8 dataset, run the notebooks/xray8/Multilabel_Training_efficient_net_b1_100_epoch_32_batch_transfer.ipynb notebook.

-## Source code package in PyTorch
-Not required.
-ALl dependencies are present in the environment file.